muggy8/improbable/have-and-havenot/5asbJ6YG.md

 That's when I noticed, Amanda was no longer holding my hand and the soft bed I was in was now a strangely uncomfortable hard surface.

-I lazily opened my eyes again as Mikay spoke again.
+I lazily opened my eyes again as Mikay spoke once more.

 "I...
 I am unable to answer your questions."